 In 1958, the American scholar Morton Smith went to the ancient monastery of Mar Saba in Palestine to work on cataloguing the library.
 Smith reported that, while engaged in this work, he discovered a lost early Christian text.
 The text had been written into the end pages of a 1646 edition of the writings of the early church father Ignatius of Antioch; and it was written in a style of Greek handwriting which appeared to date from the late 17th or 18th century.
-The text claimed to be an extract from a letter written by Clement of Alexandria, a big name in the early church, to an unknown individual called Theodore.
+The text claimed to be a copy of an extract from a letter written by Clement of Alexandria, a big name in the early church, to an unknown individual called Theodore.

 The Letter to Theodore deals with a heretical sect called the Carpocratians, whom we know of from other ancient sources.
 The letter condemns the Carpocratians as sensual sinners.
-It reports that a longer version of Mark's Gospel was known in the city of Alexandria; this has become known as the Secret Gospel of Mark (SGM).
+It reports that a longer version of Mark's Gospel was known in the city of Alexandria; this has become known among scholars as the Secret Gospel of Mark (SGM).
 According to the letter, the Carpocratians had made fraudulent additions to the SGM.
 The letter contains an extract from the SGM in which Jesus raises a young man from the dead and instructs him in the mysteries of God.
-Clement reports that the one of the additions that the Carpocratians had made to this part of the text consisted of the words "naked man with naked man".
+Clement reports that one of the additions that the Carpocratians had made to this part of the text consisted of the words "naked man with naked man".

 The homoerotic element of the text guaranteed its notoriety.
 The notion that Jesus was gay was not new - it went back at least to Jeremy Bentham in the 19th century - but here was an apparently genuine ancient text which more or less explicitly attested to the idea.